aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/avd-aap.md

 ## Requirements to get started

 Please note, that this guide leverages AAP version 2.4.
 The workflows should be similar in newer versions; if there are any questions, please see the official [AAP documentation](https://access.redhat.com/documentation/en-us/red_hat_ansible_automation_platform/2.4).
+If you seen any errors in this guide, please open an [issue](https://github.com/aristanetworks/avd/issues).

 - An accessible lab topology running Arista EOS.
 - An AVD project or Git repository with playbooks and an inventory.
 To get started, you may also use any of our [example topologies](../../examples/single-dc-l3ls/README.md).